AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

      ...
     ```

+## Notes/Warnings
+**PLEASE NOTE:** This script will **NOT** restart your instances nor interrupt your servers as this may anger you or your client, and I wouldn't want to be responsible for that.

+Because of this, Amazon can't guarantee the file system integrity of the created image, but generally most backups are perfectly fine.
+Almost every single one I've ever tested, of the thousands of AMIs I've made over the course of the last 8 years have been perfectly fine.
+I've only had a handful of bad eggs, and if you use these backups with something like autoscaling with health checks, then any issues in AMIs should be rooted out fairly quickly (as they never get healthy).

+In practice, only if you have heavy disk IO does this ever cause a problem for example on heavily loaded database servers.
+For these type of servers, you are better off running a daily cronjob on them to force your database to sync to file (eg: CHECKPOINT in pgsql) and then initiating an AMI snapshot.

+If you want this, you'll have to do this yourself or scrounge the net for example scripts.

 ## Removal

 Simple remove with the serverless remove command.
 Please keep in mind any AMIs this script may have created will still be in place, you will need to delete those yourself.